Updated: Apr 20

 Reflective listening is a powerful communication tool that involves actively paying attention to what someone is saying and then restating or paraphrasing their message to show that you understand their perspective.
 This technique is designed to promote understanding and build trust between people, and it can be an effective way to resolve misunderstandings and conflicts.

 When we engage in reflective listening, we demonstrate to the other person that we value their thoughts and feelings and try to understand where they are coming from.
-This can create a safe and open communication atmosphere and help build stronger relationships.
-Reflective listening involves paying attention to both the words being spoken and the emotions being expressed, and it requires us to listen deeply and empathetically.
+This can create a safe, open communication atmosphere and help build stronger relationships.
+Reflective listening involves paying attention to words and emotions, requiring us to listen deeply and empathetically.

 To practice reflective listening, focusing on the other person and what they say is crucial rather than thinking about what you will say next.
 This means putting aside distractions or interruptions and fully engaging in the conversation.
 You can show that you are actively listening by maintaining eye contact, nodding your head, and using nonverbal cues such as facial expressions to show that you are engaged in the conversation.